 Project Contact: Laura Fudala, firstname.lastname@example.org, 443.539.4167

-The Lead Legal Strategies Partnership’s initial activities will focus on the nine communities identified as grantees of the Equipping Communities for Action initiative, funded by the Robert Wood Johnson Foundation (RWJF).
-Under this initiative, grantees receive 18-month bundled grant awards aimed at building local capacity and advancing evidence-based lead poisoning prevention efforts through policy and systems change.
+The initial technical assistance activities of the Lead Legal Strategies Partnership focused on the nine communities identified as grantees of NCHH’s Equipping Communities for Action initiative, funded by the Robert Wood Johnson Foundation (RWJF).
+The legal guidance and coaching provided by the Lead Legal Strategies Partnership has been a critical piece of this initiative helping communities address existing, time-sensitive housing issues, build local capacity, and advance evidence-based lead poisoning prevention efforts through policy and systems change.

 New Partnership Established to Help Communities Implement Context-Specific Legal Strategies to Address Lead Poisoning [press release, July 9, 2019.]